Petersfield: Commerce, business, industry

 There is employment in shops and offices in the town centre, and farms in nearby villages, while other people commute to London and Portsmouth.
 Light industry tends to be concentrated on the Bedford Road estate on the west side of Petersfield, including Whitman Laboratories (part of Estée Lauder).
 In 2007 the Norwegian-owned oil-supply giant Aibel Ltd added an engineering office in addition to their UK head office in Petersfield.

 Rubber products were manufactured in the town from 1919 to the 1980s, making parts for footwear, and in the 1930s sets of interlocking bricks as construction toys, marketed as Minibrix, pre-dating the plastic versions created by Lego.

 Notable people

-William Cowper (c.1666-1709), anatomist|

-Surgeon William Cowper (c.
+Anatomist and surgeon William Cowper (c.
 1666 – 1709), who gave his name to Cowper's gland, was born in Petersfield.
 John Goodyer (botanist), Thomas Horder, 1st Baron Horder (Royal physician), Stuart Piggott (archaeologist), Professor David Wands (cosmologist) and John Worlidge (agriculturalist) have links to the town.